 In this article, we discuss the basics of fuel monitoring, why it’s important, and how you can use fuel monitoring data to optimize fleet activities across the board.

+The concept of fuel monitoring may seem very basic, but the data it produces and the way you put that data to use is anything but basic.
 Here are just a few ways that fuel monitoring may contribute to the successful operation of a fleet-based business.

 1) Fuel Efficiency